Indy Auto Man

 The cost disparity between a good and a bad credit auto loan can be substantial.

-What credit score is required for an auto loan?
+What credit score is required for an auto loan in 2025?

 All lenders may have their own requirements for the scores needed to qualify for a car loan.
 Typically, borrowers with scores of 670 or higher on the FICO scale are eligible for the best rates and terms.